Published 28th Jun. 2021

-The best way to get to know Palermo is on foot, as even experienced drivers will find it hard to get around, except perhaps during the slower-paced afternoon when Palermo falls asleep for a few hours before returning to the usual hustle and bustle.
+The best way to get to know Palermo on a holiday in Italy is on foot, as even experienced drivers will find it hard to get around, except perhaps during the slower-paced afternoon when Palermo falls asleep for a few hours before returning to the usual hustle and bustle.
 The pervasive sense of disorder, and the eclectic mix of styles and urban fabric (elegant avenues rubbing shoulders with ancient alleyways) make Palermo a fabulous city to visit.
 Discover how we would spend 24 hours in Palermo...

 10 am